 Uninstall MYSQL Sever Package

-First of all, we have to check whether MySQL is running in our system or not.
-If it is already running in our system, your foremost step is to stop MySQL, or the uninstaller may throw an unusual error.
+First of all, you have to check whether MySQL is running on our system or not.

 $ sudo systemctl status mysql

-Checking MySQL Status
+Checking MySQL service status

 $ sudo systemctl stop mysql